 U Wear It WellTraci Melchor guest hosts as the Top Three queens write, record and perform a remix of RuPaul's song "U Wear It Well," and Canada's first drag superstar is crowned.09/21/2020

-Anastarzia has won more than 15 pageants including Miss Canada International and Miss Gay Toronto, and she is the reigning Miss Black Continental at Large.
-Her drag is inspired by her Caribbean roots and is heavily influenced by the American drag pageant scene.
+Anastarzia has won more than 15 pageants, including Miss Canada International and Miss Gay Toronto, and she is the reigning Miss Black Continental at Large.
+Her drag is inspired by her Caribbean roots and heavily influenced by the American drag pageant scene.

 Ilona is a two-spirit indigenous artist who grew up Nlaka'pamux and strives to be the representation she wished she'd seen on mainstream media.
 Ilona has a strong social media presence where she stays serving monochromatic, head-to-toe pastel looks.

 Jimbo has a background in clowning and loves to incorporate those performance elements into her drag.
 As a cabaret performer, she uses stand-up comedy and singing to showcase her unique take on drag and pushes her audiences to find laughter in the uncomfortable.